andyet/thoonk.js/README.md

         //subscription ready
     });

+### Position Events

+- `:42`    -- Moved before existing item ID 42.
+- `42:`    -- Moved after existing item ID 42.
+- `begin:` -- Moved to beginning of the feed.
+- `:end`   -- Moved to the end of the feed.

 ### Publishing to a Feed ###

 Publishing to a feed adds an item to the end of the feed, sorted by publish time.